 <Green Highlighted Sections>: These sections are designated by being highlighted green and are within <carets>.
 These indicate information that is not required but that we suggest you include.

 Future editions of the model handbook This year, the focus of the Model Handbook Project was to create suggested language.
-We will be forming a model handbook workgroup in September 2022 to work on continuous improvement, including focusing on formatting and other visual elements in future editions.
+We will be forming a future model handbook workgroup to work on continuous improvement, including focusing on formatting and other visual elements in future editions.
 Please note: Iconography developed by MEOC is available.

 If you have any questions about how to use this model handbook, please reach out to us.
-If you have suggestions for updating the model handbook or would like to participate in further development of the model handbook, please email HSD.QualityAssurance@dhsoha.state.or.us.
+If you have suggestions for updating the model handbook or would like to participate in further development of the model handbook, please email HSD.QualityAssurance@odhsoha.oregon.gov.

 [CCO Name]